SNagaAbhilash/cloud-engineer-test.web.app/README.md

-Objective: Deploy a basic web application using any platform or local server, using open-source tools and libraries.
+1.Objective: Deploy a basic web application using any platform or local server, using open-source tools and libraries.
 --------------------------------------------------------------------------------------------------------------------------------
 INTRODUCTION:
 --------------------------------------------------------------------------------------------------------------------------------